ShieldQuest/ShieldQuest/README.md

 I'm learning and experimenting with different technologies.
 As my skills grow and my work becomes more structured, I plan to publish selected projects that reflect my progress and development style.

 ---

-## 🧭 About Me

-- IT student transitioning from five years in banking
-- Analytical thinker with hands-on financial experience
-- Skilled at breaking down real problems into clear, workable steps
-- Motivated to use technology to improve financial decision-making

----